 Evolving Agent Protocol

 Cognitive technology is providing service agents with the tools to deflect Tier 1 tickets and focus on addressing more demanding customer needs.
 Chatbots can get ticket information, provide helpful resources, and route the customer to the appropriate agent, all without leaving the conversation.
 Across devices, agents can access the information they need and remediate in more efficient ways.
 These are just a few examples of BMC Helix’s cognitive capabilities in action.

 Tangible and Intangible Benefits

 Deploying cognitive technology doesn’t just result in improved agent and customer experiences — there is a tangible, enterprise-wide return on investment.
 As we’ll see in the infographic below, organizations that deploy BMC Helix can find a 354% ROI over three years, according to Forrester Consulting.
-To find out what your enterprise’s ROI could be, use the Total Economic Impact Estimator for BMC Helix.

 The intangible benefits of BMC Helix are far reaching, but can be boiled down to two points: happier agents and happier customers.
 Many of the elements which contribute to tangible savings — such as agentless ticket resolution — also result in an improved experience for both customers and agents.
 When agents save time through automation, customers are served faster and your business saves money.

 Ready to discover more of the benefits driving the cognitive enterprise with BMC Helix ?
 Check out the infographic below: